rafael-santiago/tulip/doc/MANUAL.md

 ![Sample of my mess direct from my desk](https://github.com/rafael-santiago/tulip/blob/master/etc/draft.jpg)

-As you can see I like to use arrows to express bending cases and the symbol ``~`` to vibrato cases and also the way how the chords are expressed in this kind of notation.
+According to the shown figure is possible to see that I like to use arrows to express bending cases and the symbol ``~`` to vibrato cases and also the way how the chords are expressed in this kind of notation.
 But in ``Tulip`` these things are a little bit more structured.
 Nevertheless this is the base for the Language discussed here.

 ### Understanding my versioning